 '''

 / MPI sample program; NOT INTENDED TO BE EFFICIENT as a prime

+2

 finder, either in algorithm or implementation

-2

 3

+MPI (Message Passing Interface) is a popular package using

 4

-MPI (Message Passing Interface) is a popular package using
+5

 the "message passing" paradigm for communicating between

 processors in parallel applications; as the name implies,

 processors communicate by passing messages using "send" and

 "receive" functions

 9

 finds and reports the number of primes less than or equal to {\tt N}

 10

 11

 uses a pipeline approach: node 0 looks at all the odd numbers (i.e.

 12

 has already done filtering out of multiples of 2) and filters out

-13

-those that are multiples of 3, passing the rest to node 1; node 1

-14

-filters out the multiples of 5, passing the rest to node 2; node 2

-15

-then removes the multiples of 7, and so on; the last node must check

-16

-whatever is left

-17

-18

-note that we should NOT have a node run through all numbers

-19

-20

-before passing them on to the next node, since we would then

-have no parallelism at all; on the other hand, passing on just

-21

-one number at a time isn't efficient either, due to the high

 '''

-&lt;sup>6In a more refined version, X would be parceled out to the nodes, just as the rows of A are.
+6In a more refined version, X would be parceled out to the nodes, just as the rows of A are.